 Motorists are advised to allow extra time when traveling through these areas and use alternate routes if possible.

-Click here for the Workshop Agenda: Workshop Agenda
+Click here for future Agendas: Workshop Agenda

 Allen Township receives police services via the Pennsylvania State Police.
 Our area is served by Troop M located at the Bethlehem Station located in Hanover Township, Lehigh County.
 Townships officials are in contact with the State Police on a regular basis and work closely to ensure our community is kept safe.
 In case of an emergency always dial 911.
 To contact the Troop M Bethlehem Station for questions or non-emergency concerns dial 610-861-2026.